RadhikaI/TalkInteractive/README.md

 - Run `npm install react-scripts`

 ### Running the project
-- Start flask server by running `python -m flaskserver`
+- To start the flask backend server, cd into the project folder and run `python -m flaskserver`
-- cd into the `front-end` folder and run `npm start`
+- To start running the UI, cd into the `front-end` folder within the project folder and run `npm start`